UncleRiot/EasyVersionBackup/README.md

    - Create a versioned directory or ZIP archive
    - Report progress directly in the backup-pair row
    - Skip problematic files if configured
+   - Preview Source Cleanup and Retention candidates before deletion
+   - Allow canceling the backup or continuing without deletion
-   - Apply source cleanup only after a successful backup
+   - Apply confirmed Source Cleanup only after a successful backup
-   - Apply retention only after user confirmation
+   - Apply confirmed Retention after backup creation
    - Store the final backup status per entry
    - Persist the selected version only after success